AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 ## Developer Code-Only Updates for every new Domain

-- Front-end: Update file.json with new publisher.com domains and account/page-notices url routes.
+- Front-end: Update domains.json with new publisher.com domains and account/page-notices url routes, across the following projects
   - Wallet
   - Auth views
   - Page Notices